DynamoDS/DynamoPrimer/06_Designing-with-Lists/6-3_lists-of-lists.md

 3. The results of *List.Count* now gives a list of 5 items, each with a value of 3.
 This represents the length of each sublist.

 #### Exercise - List.Combine
 *Note: This exercise was created with a previous version of Dynamo.
-Much of the Combine functionality has been resolved with the addition of the List@Level feature.
+Much of the List.Combine functionality has been resolved with the addition of the List@Level feature.
 For more information, see [List@Level](#listlevel) below.*

 >Download the example file that accompanies this exercise (Right click and "Save Link As..."): [Combine.dyn](datasets/6-3/Combine.dyn).
 A full list of example files can be found in the [Appendix](../Appendix/A_appendix.md).